tc39-transfer/proposal-random-functions/README.md

 > Note that "random bytes" produces a uniform distribution of values for the *integer types*, like `Uint8Array`, `Int32Array`, etc.
 > It does *not* do the same for the float types like `Float64Array`.
 > Those types do not have any straightforward definition of "uniform" over their range of possible values.
+> If you need something smarter, you'll need to write it yourself to meet your exact use-cases.

 # Interaction with `Random.Seeded`